jusstsdk/Insight/README.md

    - [ ] add discount as admin
    - [ ] add notes to videos
    - [ ] add currency to my courses (maybe update trainee model)
+   - [ ] refresh user in local storage

 1. Email
    - [ ] receive an email to change a forgotten password